FAQ: Is Waterloo Ranch An Organic Ranch?

 We occasionally get questions about this and it’s time to address the issue for our current and potential customers.

-Let me start by saying that, as of this date, our land has not been sprayed with pesticides or herbicides so long as our livestock have been here.
+Let me start by saying that, as of this date (August 2024), our land has not been sprayed with pesticides or herbicides so long as our livestock have been here.
 We’ve employed a combination of tactics to avoid use of pesticides and herbicides (thus far), such as overseeding, targeted grazing, non-selective vinegar weedkiller, and hundreds of grueling hours of hand-weeding.

 Let me also say that, as of this date, none of our animals in our harvest channels have been treated with oral or injection antibiotics, hormones, or de-wormer.
 We’ve employed a combination of tactics to avoid use of medicines thus far, such as buying premium feeds, seeding bioactive forages, rotational grazing, rigorous sanitation protocols, and spacious shelters.